yannick-cw/poc_analyzer/README.md

 ```
 The twitter linker gives the opportunity to the user to analyze twitter users's political opinion.
 In the frontend the username can be specified and then all recent posts of the twitter account are analyzed and the resulting political opinion displayed.

+Therefore the twitter linker has to crawl all recent posts of the input user.
+This is
+implemented using the [twitter4s](https://github.com/DanielaSfregola/twitter4s) library.

 #### More Technologies used
 To make it easy to deploy this everywhere, each service can be run in a [docker](https://www.docker.com/) container.